 If you consider this route, you might look into one of two drugs, either cetirizine or loratadine, which are antihistamines.
 Usually, one tablet per day is enough to stop mild hay fever symptoms, but for those that get severe symptoms, there are other hayfever treatment.

-If you get severe symptoms during hay fever season, then you may need a hay fever injection to help stop the reaction.
-These injections are effective for around 3-6 months and will help patients through the worst of the hay fever season.
-You can get a hay fever injection in London , Tilbury and Romford, clinics which are easily accessible whichever county you are in.
+If you get severe symptoms during hay fever season, then you may need a hay fever jab to help stop the reaction.
+These jabs are effective for around 3-6 months and will help patients through the worst of the hay fever season.
+You can get a hay fever jab in London , Tilbury and Romford, clinics which are easily accessible whichever county you are in.

 - Changing eating habits